top of page

 At A Glance

-VR has the potential to play a significant role in managing behavioural and psychological symptoms of dementia (BPSD), including agitation, aggression, and responsive behaviours in acute and long-term care environments.
+Behavioural and psychological symptoms of dementia (BPSD), including agitation, aggression, and responsive behaviours, are common in acute and long-term care settings and can significantly impact patient wellbeing and care delivery.

 Key Research Findings

-VR significantly reduces aggressive behaviours in acute dementia care
+VR reduces aggressive behaviours in a randomized controlled trial

-A randomized controlled trial found a statistically significant reduction in aggressive behaviours such as physical aggression and vocal agitation following VR therapy (Appel et al., 2024).
+• A randomized controlled trial in acute care dementia patients found statistically significant reductions in aggressive behaviours, including physical aggression and vocal agitation, following VR therapy compared with standard care (Appel et al., 2024, randomized controlled trial).

 Why This Matters